 You can also click on the .sact file in Project Explorer to configure the authentication settings.

 The REST API Browser will be populated with Centerprise’s Server APIs, which you can use in your dataflow.

 5. Right-click on the Centerprise_Server object and select Properties.

 Provide the User Name, Password, and Token URL for Bearer Token.
-Then click on Request Token to generate a token and click OK.
+Then click Request Token to generate a token, and click OK.
 Press Ctrl+S to save changes in the shared action file.

 Note: You will have to regenerate the token if the validity period has expired.

 6. Now, drag-and-drop the /api/ServerInfo from the REST API Browser to make a GET request.